gcalderone/GModelFit.jl/README.md

 ## Retrieve results

-The best fit results are available as a `BestFitResult` structure, and returned by the `fit!` fuction.
-From this structure the user can retrieve the parameter best fit values and uncertainties, the number of data samples, the number of degrees of freedom, the total chi-squared (`cost`) and the fitting elapsed time in seconds, e.g.:
+The best fit results are returned by the `fit!` fuction as a `BestFitResult` structure, which can be used to retrieve the parameter best fit values and uncertainties, the number of data samples, the number of degrees of freedom, the total chi-squared (`cost`) and the fitting elapsed time in seconds.
+E.g.:

 ```julia
 println(bestfit[:f1].p[1].val)